Genetic studies on Serbs

-Genetic studies on Serbs show close affinity to other neighboring South Slavs.
+Population genetics is a scientific discipline which contributes to the examination of the human evolutionary and historical migrations.
+Particularly useful information is provided by the research of two uniparental markers within our genome, the Y-chromosome (Y-DNA) and mitochondrial DNA (mtDNA), as well as autosomal DNA.
+The data from Y-DNA and autosomal DNA suggests that the Serbs mostly are descendants of the early Slavs of the medieval migration period, according to mtDNA have genetic diversity which fits within a broader European maternal genetic landscape, and overall have a uniformity with other South Slavs from the territory of former Yugoslavia.

+There are many Paleolithic period sites located in the territory of Serbia, mostly ascribed to the Mousterian phase in the Middle Paleolithic period.
+In the Neolithic period in Southeast Europe were founded major cultures like Vinča, Varna, Starčevo.
+In the Bronze Age happened symbiosis between Proto-Indo-Europeans of Kurgan culture and autochthonous populations, leading to the formation among others also of Proto-Illyrians.
+They gradually mixed and were assimilated by the Romans, Celts, Ostrogoths, and finally Early Slavs since the late 6th century.

 Y-DNA

 Y-chromosomal haplogroups identified among the Serbs from Serbia and near countries are the following with respective percentages: I2a (36.6-42%), E1b1b (16.5-18.2%), R1a (14.9-15%), R1b (5-6%), I1 (1.5-7.6%), J2b (4.5-4.9%), J2a (4-4.5%), J1 (1-4.5%), G2a (1.5-5.8%), and several other uncommon haplogroups with lesser frequencies.

 The approximate frequency and variance distribution of haplogroup I-P37 clusters, ancestral "Dnieper-Carpathian" (DYS448=20) and derived "Balkan" (DYS448=19: represented by a single SNP I-PH908), in Eastern Europe per O.M.
 Utevska (2017).